-As more online businesses emerge the risk for cyber attacks will naturally increase, especially during the current pandemic when millions of people shop from home.
-Indeed, online shopping is a convenient option that 2.14 billion customers around the world enjoy.
-Today’s digital shoppers use various methods to make purchases, such as mobile wallets, credit cards, debit cards, and even bitcoins.
+As more online businesses emerge, the risk of cyberattacks increases.
+Online shopping is a convenient option that 2.64 billion customers worldwide enjoy.
+Today’s digital shoppers use various payment methods, such as mobile wallets, credit cards, debit cards, and even bitcoins.
 Unfortunately, cybercriminals take advantage of businesses that fail to secure customers’ payment details, leading to compromised data, loss of business reputation, and lawsuits.
-Let’s take a look at the benefits of payment tokenization for ecommerce businesses to help illustrate the importance of securing your sensitive data.
+Let’s look at the benefits of payment tokenization for ecommerce businesses to help illustrate the importance of securing your sensitive data.

 How Does Payment Tokenization Work?

-Payment tokenization refers to the process of replacing sensitive payment data with a randomly generated set of numbers known as a token.
-In the ecommerce space, sensitive data includes credit card numbers, bank account numbers, names, addresses, and more.
-To keep customers’ payment information secure, tokens do not contain any sensitive information that could be compromised due to a data breach.
-Tokens typically have thirteen to nineteen alphanumeric characters.
-These tokens can be stored and accessed in an organization’s internal systems, while the original data is kept in a secure external environment.
+Payment tokenization refers to replacing sensitive payment data with a randomly generated set of numbers known as a token.
+In ecommerce, sensitive data includes credit card numbers, bank account numbers, names, addresses, and more.
+Tokens do not contain sensitive information that could be compromised due to a data breach.
+Typically, payment tokens have thirteen to nineteen alphanumeric characters.
+These tokens can be stored and accessed in an organization’s internal systems while the original data is kept in a secure external environment.

 Unlike encryption, tokenization produces tokens that are unique and irreversible.
-Since tokens do not represent any direct relationship with the original data, tokens cannot be reverted back to the original form.
+Since tokens do not represent any direct relationship with the original data, tokens cannot be reverted to their original form.
 Even if an organization suffers from a breach, the sensitive data will not be compromised due to payment tokenization.
-In turn, this will help prevent the business from experiencing severe legal and financial troubles.
+This will help prevent the business from experiencing severe legal and financial troubles.

 What Are the Benefits of Payment Tokenization for Ecommerce Businesses?

-As you can imagine, payment tokenization plays a crucial role in helping ecommerce sites safeguard customers’ payment information.
-After all, cyber attacks like data breaches and credit card fraud have lasting adverse effects on businesses.
-Keep reading to check out the top benefits of this type of tokenization for digital organizations.
+As you can imagine, payment tokenization is crucial in helping ecommerce sites safeguard customers’ payment information.
+After all, cyberattacks like data breaches and credit card fraud have lasting adverse effects on businesses.
+Keep reading to check out the top benefits of this type of tokenization for ecommerce businesses.

+The global tokenization market is predicted to reach $5.6 billion by 2026, compared to $2.3 billion in 2021.
+That is a compound annual growth rate (CAGR) of 19 percent.
+A primary driver for this increase in tokenization is that it helps reduce the impact of breaches for merchants.
 Instead of storing your customers’ payment information in its original form, payment tokenization replaces this sensitive data with tokens.
-These tokens do not contain any valuable data for hackers attempting to compromise your customers’ payment details.
+These tokens do not contain valuable data for hackers attempting to compromise your customers’ payment details.
 In turn, this adds another layer of security for customers on your website.

 Maintain Compliance

 If your business stores and accepts credit card information, you are required to be PCI DSS compliant.
 While it may seem easy, meeting these data security requirements is time-consuming and costly for most organizations.
-A payment tokenization provider should already be compliant, which means you can delegate much of this ongoing responsibility to the third-party provider.
+A payment tokenization provider should already be compliant so that you can delegate much of this ongoing responsibility to the third-party provider.

 Improve Customer Site Experience